ARTS / ART

 Based on an analysis of ancient DNA from domestic dogs in China, researchers have recently discovered that European dogs' influence reached Northeast China as early as 6,000 to 5,500 years ago.
 This indicates that cultural exchanges between the eastern and western Eurasian continents were already present in Northeast China during that period, according to a document that Wang Xincheng's archaeological team of the Archaeological Institute of Jilin University sent to the Global Times on Wednesday.

-At the Honghe site in North China’s Heilongjiang Province, a large number of animal bones were excavated.
-Domestic dogs were the only domesticated animals during the Neolithic period (7000–1700 BCE).
+At the Honghe site in Northeast China's Heilongjiang Province, a large number of animal bones were excavated.
+Domestic dogs were the only domesticated animals during the Neolithic period (7000-1700 BCE).
 As companions of humans, domestic dogs have a domestication and diffusion process closely linked to human activity.

-Wang Xingcheng, a doctoral student at the Archaeological Institute of Jilin University told the Global Times that his team aims to analyze the ancient DNA of canine remains from the Honghe site, in conjunction with their excavation context, to reconstruct the shifts in subsistence patterns of ancient humans from the Neolithic to the Bronze Age (2,000BC to 700BC) and the potential cultural exchanges that may have occurred.
+He noted that he and his team aim to analyze the ancient DNA of canine remains from the Honghe site, in conjunction with their excavation context, to reconstruct the shifts in subsistence patterns of ancient humans from the Neolithic to the Bronze Age (2,000BC to 700BC) and the potential cultural exchanges that may have occurred.

 The results indicate that haplotype A is the primary maternal haplotype of domestic dogs at the Honghe site, with most A-type dogs showing genetic similarities to domestic dogs in Northeast Asia and the Pacific Islands while being distantly related to ancient samples from other regions of China.
 Additionally, two major haplotypes, B and C, associated with European domestic dogs were also found at the Honghe site.